Sodium Metal Reacts With Water Equation

 Comparing Reactivity with Other Alkali Metals

 The reactivity of alkali metals with water increases as you move down the group in the periodic table (Li < Na < K < Rb < Cs).
-This trend is due to the decreasing ionization energy of the alkali metals, making it easier for them to lose their valence electron.
+So this trend is due to the decreasing ionization energy of the alkali metals, making it easier for them to lose their valence electron.
 Cesium, for example, reacts with water even more vigorously than sodium, often causing an immediate explosion.
 Lithium, while still reactive, reacts more slowly than sodium.

 Trends and Latest Developments